 MIPS with the educational background and life skills necessary to be our future leaders."

-Taurean Moore is the First rade teacher at MIPS!
+Taurean Moore is the 1st grade teacher at MIPS!
 In the Winter of 2019, she graduated with a Bachelor’s degree in Elementary Education, with concentrations in English Language Arts and Spanish, from Oakland University.
 Over the past 9 years, she has worked joyously with children from 6 weeks of age to 8th grade.
 She has had the pleasure to work with and serve many children in Southeast Michigan by being a lead infant, toddler, and preschool teacher, high school Spanish tutor, elementary substitute, K-3 academic interventionist, and K-1 academic support coach.

 Ms. Moore loves teaching just as much as she loves learning!
 She believes that it is essential to establish a positive and engaging community and culture with her students so that they feel encouraged to explore, problem-solve, and embrace their creativity!